knapply/COREdatasci-home/content/authors/COREdatasci/_index.md

   link: 'https://www.facebook.com/pages/category/Government-Organization/The-CORE-Lab-at-the-US-Naval-Postgraduate-School-257980287583444/'
 ---

-This page is the main hub for the data science courses delivered by the CORE Lab at the NPS Defense Analysis Department.
+Welcome to the central hub for data science courses delivered by the CORE Lab at the NPS Defense Analysis Department.